microsoft/moaw/workshops/serverless-overview/workshop.md

 You can create Event Grid System Topics :

-- Directly from the resource you want to monitor (for instance a storage account) using the `Events` menu.
+- Directly from the resource you want to monitor using the `Events` menu.
 A system topic will be created automatically with a unique name and will be linked to the resource.
 - Manually, using the `System Topics` resource type in the Azure Portal, or thanks to the Azure CLI.
 This will allow you to define the name of the system topic and the resource it will be linked to.

 For this step, creating the Event Grid System Topic will be enough, as the actual `event subscription` and `event filters` will be defined and automatically created by the Logic App trigger setup [later on](workshop/serverless-overview/?step=1#trigger-the-logic-app).